wsbctechnicalblog/wsbctechnicalblog.github.io/content/branching-pull-request.md

 >
 > _In theory a pull request (in Azure DevOps) could be all automated, based on policies, validation builds, and other validations.
 It is as manual and/or automated as YOU decide to configure your policies and guardrails._

-If you wonder whether it is a sin to use pull requests with trunk-based branching strategies you can review [continuous code review](https://trunkbaseddevelopment.com/continuous-review/) and watch the [trunk-based development](https://medius.studios.ms/Embed/Video/THR2017?sid=THR2017) video.
+If you wonder whether it is a sin to use pull requests with trunk-based branching strategies, read [continuous code review](https://trunkbaseddevelopment.com/continuous-review/) and watch the [trunk-based development](https://medius.studios.ms/Embed/Video/THR2017?sid=THR2017) video.

 > MYTH 5 - Trunk-based branching strategy and use of pull requests is a NO-NO!
 >